Four Problems – One Solution

-Symptoms of such an imbalance include: feelings of hunger leading to overeating even when full; craving for excessive or inappropriate food types; poor or altered metabolism; hormonal swings; emotional issues leading to comfort eating; lack of motivation or depression; and reduced mobility from physical problems.
+Symptoms of an imbalance include: feelings of hunger leading to overeating even when full; craving for excessive or inappropriate food types; poor or altered metabolism; hormonal swings; emotional issues leading to comfort eating; lack of motivation or depression; and reduced mobility from physical problems.

 Case 2 – Hot Flushes and Angina

-A woman in her eighties called Margaret was baffled by the onset of hot flushes.
-They started with a viral infection some months earlier, and though all other signs of the virus were long since gone, the flushing persisted.
-Her face would suddenly feel hot and turn bright red for 10 – 15 minutes several times throughout the day.
+They had started with a viral infection some months earlier, and though all other signs of the virus were gone, the flushes persisted.
+Her face would suddenly feel hot and turn bright red for 10 – 15 minutes, several times a day.

 Her doctor had been unable to find a cause, and was just as puzzled as Margaret.

-Margaret also suffered from unstable angina – heart pain that would come and go at irregular intervals – and was taking a regular medication and spray to relieve the problem.
+Margaret also suffered from unstable angina – heart pain that would come and go at irregular intervals – and was taking a regular medication and a spray to relieve the problem.

-Other symptoms included: increasing irritability; itchy skin; hot feet, especially at night in bed; difficulty in falling asleep, and fear of spiders and heights.
+Other symptoms included: increasing irritability; itchy skin; hot feet, especially at night in bed; difficulty in falling asleep, and a fear of spiders and heights.

-At the time of writing this report she has not needed to use the spray for her angina for more than a year.
-Whether the blockages in her heart are resolving will not be known without further testing.
+At the time of this report Margaret has not needed to use the spray for her angina in over a year.
+Whether the blockages in her heart are resolving will not be known without further investigations.